Art Fleming: Career

 After leaving the Navy, Fleming became an announcer at a radio station in Rocky Mount, North Carolina.
 Here, he changed his name to "Art Fleming".
 His radio career later took him to Akron, Ohio, and back home to New York.
 He was the first announcer to deliver the slogan "Winston tastes good, like a cigarette should" for Winston cigarettes.

 Fleming's acting career began at age four, when he appeared in a Broadway musical.
 His first television role was as a stunt double for Ralph Bellamy in the detective series Man Against Crime.
 In 1959 he starred as detective Ken Franklin in the ABC TV series International Detective, credited as Arthur Fleming.
 He also played attorney Jeremy Pitt in The Californians, an NBC Western set in San Francisco during the gold rush of the 1850s.

 Fleming also appeared in many television commercials, in addition to anchoring the eleven o’clock news on WNBC.
 He was first spotted by Merv Griffin on a commercial for Trans World Airlines.
 Griffin thought Fleming was "authoritative, yet warm and interesting", and Fleming was invited to audition to be the host of Griffin's new game show Jeopardy!.
 Fleming won the job, and hosted the show during its original run of March 30, 1964, to January 3, 1975, and again from October 2, 1978, to March 2, 1979.
-Rather than describe him as the "host" of the program, announcer Don Pardo introduced him by saying, "and here's the star of Jeopardy!, Art Fleming" As "the world's greatest quiz show's" first host, Fleming earned two Emmy Award nominations.
+Rather than describe him as the "host" of the program, announcer Don Pardo introduced him by saying, "and here's the star of Jeopardy!, Art Fleming".
+Fleming would immediately return the favor and thank Pardo during his introduction.
+As "the world's greatest quiz show's" first host, Fleming earned two Emmy Award nominations.
 While he was host of Jeopardy!, Fleming never missed a taping.

 Because he hosted a quiz show, and in part because he was an avid reader with multiple college degrees, Fleming earned a reputation as being a storehouse of trivia.
 While appearing as a guest star on Hollywood Squares (another NBC game show in the 1960s and 1970s), Fleming was once selected as the "secret square".
 His question was, "In 1938, who won the Wimbledon women's tennis championship?"
 Fleming picked Helen Wills Moody, one of the three choices read to him.
 The female contestant (who had selected Fleming) turned to Hollywood Squares MC Peter Marshall, saying, "Art Fleming would never lie!
 I agree!"
 He was right, and the contestant won $11,000.
 Fleming later said he did not know a thing about tennis and had guessed the answer.
 He hoped the contestant would disagree, thinking he was wrong.